 Now, this isn’t to say you should pretend to be something you’re not.
 A solid visual identity should always be rooted in authenticity.
 It’s about building trust with your customers by truly representing who you are as a company.
 Although creating a solid first impression is a key step in developing a lasting business, none of that will matter if you don’t deliver on your brand promises.

 So don’t be one more awesome company that fails to attract customers and ultimately fizzles out.
-Take the time to craft an inviting first impression—it’s the first step toward building a loyal customer base, and earning a reputation that sets you apart from the crowd!
+Take the time to craft an inviting first impression—it’s the first step toward a good first impression to investors, building a loyal customer base, and earning a reputation that sets you apart from the crowd!